ministryofjustice/template-documentation-site/README.md

     * Try not to add individual users to the repository, instead use a team.
     * To add an Outside Collaborator to the repository follow the guidelines on the [GitHub-collaborator repository](https://github.com/ministryofjustice/github-collaborators).
     * Ensure branch protection is set up on the main branch.
-    * Modify the CODEOWNERS file and state the team or users that can authorise PR's.
+    * [Optional] Modify the CODEOWNERS file and state the team or users that can authorise PR's.
     * Modify the Dependabot file to suit the [dependency manager](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#package-ecosystem) you plan to use and for [automated pull requests for package updates](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/enabling-and-disabling-dependabot-version-updates#enabling-dependabot-version-updates).
 Dependabot is enabled in the settings by default.
     * Modify the short description found on the right side of the README.md file.
     * Ensure as many of the [GitHub Standards](https://github.com/ministryofjustice/github-repository-standards) rules are maintained as possibly can.
     * Modify the MoJ Compliant Badge url using these [instructions](https://github.com/orgs/ministryofjustice/teams/operations-engineering/discussions).

-3. In your repository settings, in the Pages section configure it to publish the `/docs` folder in the `gh-pages` branch.
-You'll have to create the `gh-pages` branch first, or you can just defer this step until after your first push/merge to `main`, and let the Github Action create the branch for you.
+3. In your repository settings, in the Pages section for 'Build and deployment' 'Source' change to the option 'GitHubs Actions' after your first push/merge to `main`, the Github Action will create the the gh-pages.
+The link will be in repository settings Pages section.

 4. Edit [config/tech-docs.yml](config/tech-docs.yml) to set appropriate values for the [template configuration](#template-configuration).

 5. [Edit your content](#editing).

-**The docs folder is used by the gh-pages branch to host the website.
+**The docs folder is used by gh-pages to host the website.
 Do not delete.**

 ---